Bible Verses About War: Scripture for Turbulent Times

 Bible Verses About War That Point Toward Peace

-What stands out reading through these passages is how consistently they point toward a future without war.
+These passages consistently point toward a future without war.
 Even in the middle of describing conflict, the prophets keep lifting their eyes to a horizon where swords become something else entirely.

 “He shall judge between the nations, and shall decide disputes for many peoples; and they shall beat their swords into plowshares, and their spears into pruning hooks; nation shall not lift up sword against nation, neither shall they learn war anymore.”— Isaiah 2:4 (ESV)